vinid/webiste-back/content/home/philosophy.md

 ---

-I think research should be easy to access and to replicate.
-You can find most of my papers on ArXiv and on open access platforms.
+I think scientific research should be easy to access and to replicate.
+You can find most of my papers on ArXiv and on open access platforms - unfortunately, this is not always possible.
 The code I write is available online and I try to make it easy to use so that everyone can benefit from it.

 I also try to actively participate in scientific communication.
 I have many [blog posts online](https://fbvinid.medium.com/), explaining different